The full guide on how to apply for a UK Provisional Driving Licence and what you can do when you have it!

 Applying for a provisional licence with non-UK identity documents

-So what can and can't you do when you have your Provisional Driving Licence
+What you can and can't you do when you have your Provisional Driving Licence

 - Is at least 21 years old